Engine versions supported: Cinematic Unity Explorer supports most Unity versions from 5.2 to 2021+ (IL2CPP and Mono)

 Thunderstore Installation

 First, download and install Thunderstore Mod Manager.
 Once the manager is installed, find your game in the options available, and click 'Select Game'.
 In the profile screen, either select Default, or create your own if you'd prefer.
 Click 'Select Profile' to move on to the main section of the manager.
-On the left hand side, you will see a 'Get Mods' tab, open this and search for BepInEx.
+On the left-hand side, you will see a 'Get Mods' tab, open this and search for BepInEx.
 Select the BepInEx result, and click 'Download'.
 The mod manager will then automatically download and install the version required for your chosen game.

 Some games will have multiple results when searching for BepInEx, depending on their popularity.
 You can often find a 'Pinned' release when this is the case, which will be the main install option you need.

 Now that BepInEx is installed, boot up the game by clicking the 'Modded' play button in the top right of the window.
 If all has gone well, you should see a console load up.
 You can now close the game, and move on to installing CUE.
 In Thunderstore, navigate to the Settings tab, and select 'Browse profile folder'.
 This will take you to the location Thunderstore keeps the mods you install.
 Open a separate explorer window and find your CUE download.
 Open the downloaded ZIP folder, and copy the 'Plugins' folder.
 Move back to the window with the game profile, open the BepInEx folder, and paste the CUE plugin folder.
 Boot the game again, through the Modded play button.
-You should see an overlay when the game window appears, meaning CUE has installed correctly.
+You should see an overlay when the game window appears, meaning CUE has been installed correctly.

 Hotkeys